Henry Bennet, 1st Earl of Arlington: Biography

 He served subsequently on the committees for explaining the Irish Act of Settlement 1662 and for Tangier.
 In 1665 he obtained a peerage as Baron Arlington, (properly Harlington, in Middlesex) and in 1667 was appointed one of the postmasters-general.
 The control of foreign affairs was entrusted to him, and he was chiefly responsible for the attack on the Smyrna fleet and for the Second Anglo-Dutch War, during which he married the beautiful (and Dutch) Isabella van Nassau-Beverweert (28 December 1633 – 18 January 1718) in March 1665.
 Isabella was the daughter of Louis of Nassau, Lord of De Lek and Beverweerd, the natural son of stadtholder Maurice of Orange.
+Isabella was made a Lady of the Bedchamber to Catherine of Braganza and later became the queen’s Lady of the Robes.
 They had one daughter, Isabella FitzRoy, Duchess of Grafton (c.1668-1723).
 Lady Arlington's sister Emilia, another noted beauty, married Thomas Butler, 6th Earl of Ossory.

 In 1665 he advised Charles to grant liberty of conscience, but this was merely a concession to gain money during the war; and he showed great activity later in oppressing the nonconformists.

 Death of Thomas Wriothesley

-On the death of Thomas Wriothesley, 4th Earl of Southampton, whose administration he had attacked, his great ambition, the treasurership, was not satisfied; and on the fall of Clarendon, against whom he had intrigued, he did not, though becoming a member of the Cabal Ministry, obtain the supreme influence which he had expected; for Buckingham first equalled, and soon surpassed him, in the royal favour.
+On the death of Thomas Wriothesley, 4th Earl of Southampton, whose administration Arlington had attacked, he did not achieve his ambition of the treasurership.
+After the fall of Clarendon, against whom he had intrigued, he did not obtain the supreme influence which he had expected.
+Even within the Cabal Ministry, Buckingham first equalled and soon surpassed Arlington in the royal favour.
 With Buckingham a sharp rivalry sprang up, and they only combined forces when endeavouring to bring about some evil measure, such as the ruin of the great Ormonde, who was an opponent of their policy and their schemes.
 Another object of jealousy to Arlington was Sir William Temple, who achieved great popular success in 1668 by the conclusion of the Triple Alliance; Arlington endeavoured to procure his removal to Madrid, and entered with alacrity into Charles's plans for destroying the whole policy embodied in the treaty, and for making terms with France.
 He refused a bribe from Louis XIV, but allowed his wife to accept a gift of 10,000 crowns; in 1670 he was the only minister besides the Roman Catholic Thomas Clifford, 1st Baron Clifford to whom the first secret treaty of Dover (May 1670), one clause of which provided for Charles's declaration of his conversion to Catholicism, was confided; and he was the chief actor in the deception practised upon the rest of the council.